 Theatre as a Catalyst for Social Change

-New Play Frontiers is a long-term initiative to develop and produce new plays that explore our American identity inspired by stories and concerns in our region.
+New Play Frontiers (NPF) is a long-term initiative to develop and produce new plays that explore our American identity inspired by stories and concerns in our region.
 We invite nationally recognized playwrights to immerse themselves in neighboring communities in collaboration with community partners.
 As we shepherd the plays from page to stage, we attract new audiences and create an environment that supports dialogue and greater civic engagement.

 Eleven writers have participated in NPF residencies and received commissions to create new theatre pieces that would not exist without this initiative.
 The opportunity to explore and discover our surrounding neighborhoods and engage with a wide range of community partners provides these writers with a distinctive experience unlike any other new play program in the country.
 Our NPF playwrights are Steve H. Broadnax III, Eisa Davis, Sanjit De Silva, Colman Domingo, James Ijames, Kate Fodor, Karen Hartman, Dominique Morisseau, Kathryn Petersen, Deepa Purohit, and Laura Schellhardt.